 A report by the World Health Organization noted these professionals diagnose, manage, and treat disease and ailments.
 They often work autonomously — meaning without the need of a “stamp of approval” from a doctor or administrator — in preventive care and in ongoing treatment.

 The phrase “mid-level” likely came about as this new class of trained, skilled professionals entered healthcare settings, and they didn’t fit into any older models of what a medical team can and should be.

-How They Fit Into Your Healthcare Team
+How Do Nurse Practitioners and Physicians Assistants Fit Into Your Healthcare Team

 These professionals are sometimes called Advanced Practice Registered Nurses or Advanced Registered Nurse Practitioners.
 They must obtain an advanced degree, at the Master’s or doctorate level, in this area.
 Training is unique in that it follows a nursing-based philosophy focused caring for patients with a holistic approach, meaning physical, mental, social and emotional wellbeing.
 Nurse practitioners are the primary care provider (PCP) of choice for millions of patients.
 A Nurse Practitioner may take your history, diagnose or treat conditions, as well as perform some medical procedures.
 Nurse practitioners can also write prescriptions.